dwarvesf/kubewise-operator/README.md

 **NOTE:** This image ought to be published in the personal registry you specified.
 And it is required to have access to pull the image from the working environment.
-Make sure you have the proper permission to the registry if the above commands don’t work.
+Make sure you have the proper permission to the registry if the above commands don't work.

 **Install the CRDs into the cluster:**